 The inverts for the emplacement drift and for the access main are at different elevations, so the turnouts also provide a transition zone to facilitate the continuity of the rail from the access mains into the emplacement drift at a gentle upward gradient.
 This gradient also prevents the flow of any water in the access mains from being diverted into the emplacement areas.
 Figure 1.3.3-14 shows the elevation interfaces between the access mains, the turnouts, and the emplacement drifts.
 The elevations for each emplacement drift, turnout, and access main intersection vary throughout the repository, depending on location.
 Figure 1.3.3-14 illustrates the elevations for two emplacement drifts at opposite sides of the access main for Panels 3-East and 3-West.
-The offset in elevations is due to the fact that the turnouts for Panel 3-East face a southwest direction at the intersection.
+The offset in elevations is due to the fact that the turnouts for Panel 3-East face a southwest direction at the intersection with the access main, while the turnouts for Panel 3-West face a northeast direction at the intersection.
 Thus the turnouts intercept the access main at different points.
 The access main slopes down to the north so the turnouts facing northeast intercept the access main at a lower elevation than the turnouts facing southwest.
 Despite these variations, the elevation difference between each emplacement drift invert and the "point of switch" for its turnout (at the access main) are kept constant as illustrated by dimensions "B" in Figure 1.3.3-14.